 This song from Marina’s first album, The Family Jewels, is, as far as I can tell, a breakup song.
-In more depth it’s a song about a sufferer of obsessive compulsive disorder ending her relationship with a boyfriend that doesn’t understand how her illness affects her.
+In more depth, it’s a song about a sufferer of obsessive-compulsive disorder ending her relationship with a boyfriend that doesn’t understand how her illness affects her.

 The structure is pretty standard.
 The first verse establishes the theme of this song (the aforementioned breakup), particularly with the line ‘Won’t you quit your crying?
 I can’t sleep.’
-It’s clear that whoever she res in bed at night with doesn’t get her illness.
+It’s clear that whoever she shares her bed at night with doesn’t get her illness.
 It’s not unusual for somebody with OCD to become overwhelmed at times when there is nothing to concentrate on but their own thoughts, hence the crying.
 Yet her boyfriend essentially dismisses her.

 The chorus expands on the idea of a breakup by telling the listener that she wants to change the way she thinks when she’s around him.
 ‘I want to wipe out all the sad ideas that come to me when I am holding you,’ supports this point but, another interpretation could be that she wants to change the way she thinks about her boyfriend because she loves him and knows her thoughts are fuelled by her mental health.